-One of the most important things that you’ll learn as a student is how to manage your money.
+One of the most important things that you’ll need to learn as a student is how to manage your money.
 Knowing that your finances are under control means that you can relax, concentrate on your studies and fully enjoy your time here at Birmingham.

 The Funding, Graduation and Awards team provides financial advice and support to all University of Birmingham students throughout their studies.
 You can get in touch with us via firstname.lastname@example.org.
 On this page you will find some useful tips and resources designed to help you make the most of your money while at university.
 We also run numerous funding drop-in sessions and financial capability workshops throughout the year, details of which are included below.